Thebowers89/xiavicpvp/README.md

 <h1 id="rant-zone">Rant Zone</h1>
 <h3 id="i-probably-have-to-create-an-entirely-new-pvp-plugin-type-deal.">I probably have to create an entirely new PvP plugin type deal.</h3>
 <h3 id="i-fucking-have-to-learn-how-to-integrate-worldedit.-probably...">I fucking have to learn how to integrate worldedit.
 Probably…</h3>
+<h3 id="try-getting-list-of-blocks-from-a-tnt-explosion-and-remove-the-blocks-in-the-arena-palette.">Try getting list of blocks from a TNT explosion and remove the blocks in the arena palette.</h3>